Ronald Weiser: Republican Party

-Weiser is a major Republican financer and one of Michigan's biggest political donors.
+Weiser is a major Republican financier and one of Michigan's biggest political donors.
 He held fundraising roles for the 2000 presidential campaign of George W. Bush and the 2008 presidential campaign of John McCain.
 He was Ambassador to Slovakia under President George W. Bush from December 5, 2001 to December 19, 2004.

-Weiser was Michigan Republican State Finance Chair in 2005 to 2006.
+Weiser was Michigan Republican State Finance Chair from 2005 to 2006.
 He first became chairman of the Michigan Republican Party in 2009, when he ran unopposed.
 He held the position from 2009 to 2011, and again from 2017 to 2019.
 Weiser played a key role in the passage of "right-to-work law" legislation enacted by the Michigan Legislature.
 In a 2019 editorial, the Detroit News credited Weiser as the architect of "a campaign strategy and a fundraising machine that paved the way for a series of Republican victories" in Michigan, allowing the Republicans to hold complete control of the state government for eight years, even though the state usually leans Democratic.
 In 2021, Weiser defeated the incumbent chair, Laura Cox, amid an acrimonious internal party feud sparked by Cox's allegations that Weiser was involved in two payoff schemes.
 Weiser denied the allegation made by Cox.

-In February 2011 he was appointed as co-chair of the Republican National Committee (RNC)'s National Finance Transition Committee.
+In February 2011, he was appointed as co-chair of the Republican National Committee (RNC)'s National Finance Transition Committee.
 He was the RNC's National Finance Chair from April 2011 to February 2013.

-Weiser was selected in 2016 to lead the Republican National Committee's fundraising efforts for Donald Trump.
-Weiser donated $50,000 to The MRP Legal Expense Trust Fund, which helped to cover Vice President Mike Pence's legal bills generated during the Mueller investigation.
-Weiser was a Michigan delegate to the 2020 Republican National Convention; the 73-member Michigan delegation was unanimously for Trump.
-In the 2020 election cycle, Weiser and his wife gave $1.6 million to Republican causes, including nearly $168,000 to support Republican state House candidates.
+Weiser was selected in 2016 to lead the RNC's fundraising efforts for Donald Trump.
+Weiser donated $50,000 to The MRP Legal Expense Trust Fund, which helped to cover vice president Mike Pence's legal bills generated during the Mueller special counsel investigation.
+Weiser was a Michigan delegate to the 2020 Republican National Convention; the 73-member Michigan delegation voted unanimously for Trump.
+In the 2020 election cycle, Weiser and his ex-wife gave $1.6 million to Republican causes, including nearly $168,000 to support Republican state House candidates.